 - Turnaround Times

 - Customer Service

 You should always see what the terms and rates will be for your hard money loans as it determines your payment methods.
 Hard Money lenders should also provide short turnaround times as well!
-Look for customer reviews to see what others’ experiences working with this lender.
-Reviews can also give insight into the customer service to a company and how they help you get your hard money loans.
+Look for customer reviews to see others’ experiences working with this lender.
+Reviews can also give insight into the customer service of a company and how they help you get your hard money loans.

 Prime Plus Mortgages, the fastest private money lender in Arizona makes it easy for real estate investors to get what they need for investments on their timelines.

 Using a house flipping spreadsheet is a great way to start smarter investments.

 When using a house flipping spreadsheet, make sure you know how to properly calculate and track for the following:

 - Using Your House Flipping Spreadsheet To Calculate Your ARV